jgutman/mvesc/ETL/README.md

 ## Summarized Order of Operations

 1. Manually import backup files into separate, temporary SQL server; convert to a PostgreSQL database (public schema)
-	- [missing] Use SQL code to automatically back these up into 'raw' schema

 2. Run `csv2postgres_mvesc.py` on all the directories or files of received data
 	- default options: `schema=raw`, `replace=False`, `nrows=-1` (uploading all rows), `header=True`;